jordanLeveque/ng-exercises/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Resolve exercices

+Fork this repo if you didn't fork it before.

+Read the `README.md` inside the assignment folder Chose the assignment you will work on and uncomment it, in the `app.component.html` Run `ng serve` and start adding your code.

+Remember you have no code to put outside the assignment folder

+configure Travis to run test on your repo.